-RACV has urged all vehicle manufacturers to introduce autonomous emergency braking as standard to help prevent crashes and save lives.
+RACV urges all car makers to introduce autonomous emergency braking as standard.

 Up to 40 per cent of crashes could be prevented if all cars were fitted with autonomous emergency braking (AEB), saving lives, injuries and reducing insurance premiums.
 This is why RACV is calling on all vehicle manufacturers to fit autonomous emergency braking technology as standard equipment in all new vehicles.

-With heavy congestion a common in Melbourne, and distraction an increasing issue in road safety, it is all too easy for drivers to collide with the car in front of them.
-Just two seconds of distraction at 50km/h can add more than 27 metres in distanced travelled.
+With heavy congestion common in Melbourne, and distraction an increasing issue in road safety, it is all too easy for drivers to collide with the car in front of them.
+Just two seconds of distraction at 50km/h can add more than 27 metres in distance travelled.

-A 2014 RACV report revealed that, depending on type of system fitted, 20-40 per cent of crashes, including fatal crashes may be prevented with AEB.
+A 2014 RACV report revealed that, depending on the type of system fitted, 20-40 per cent of crashes, including fatal crashes, may be prevented with AEB.
 Even if crashes are not completely avoided, the reductions in speed may be sufficient to prevent death and serious injury.